juansanzone/MLBusinessComponents/README.md

 ```

 ### MLBusinessLoyaltyRingData Protocol
 This protocol allow you to providade the proper data to draw `MLBusinessLoyaltyRingView`.
-You can setup ring progress percent, ring color, label text and button title).
+You can setup ring progress percent, ring color, label text, button title and button deeplink).
 Each value is mandatory.

 #### Definition
 ```swift